Fabian-Schreuder/snapandsay/docs/epics.md

 - If high confidence -> Go to `finalize_log`.
 - If low confidence -> Go to `generate_clarification`.

+### Story 3.5: Snap Page Streaming UI Integration

+As a user,
+I want to see real-time thinking indicators and clarification prompts on the Snap page, So that I understand what the AI is doing and can answer questions when needed.

+**Acceptance Criteria:**
+**Given** I have captured a photo and voice note **When** The upload completes and analysis begins **Then** The "Analyzing..." overlay shows real-time agent thoughts (via SSE) **And** If the agent needs clarification, the ClarificationPrompt component appears **And** When I respond, the agent continues processing with my answer **And** On completion, I am navigated to the dashboard

+**UX Integration:**
+- `ThinkingIndicator` component for streaming thoughts.
+- `ClarificationPrompt` component for questions.
+- Timeout with graceful skip option.
+- Progress bar during processing.

+**Technical Notes:**
+- File: `app/(dashboard)/snap/page.tsx`.
+- Import `useStreamingAnalysis` hook from Epic 3 SSE work.
+- Import `ClarificationPrompt` and `ThinkingIndicator` components.
+- Add `'streaming'` step to page state machine.
+- Handle SSE events: `agent.thought`, `agent.clarification`, `agent.response`.

 ---

 ## Epic 4: Dietary Log Management & History